Unboxed-Software/solana-course/content/intro-to-writing-data.md

 ### 6. Check the Solana Explorer

 Now run the code again.
-It may take a moment or two, but now the code should work and you should see a long string like the following printed to the console:
+It may take a moment or two, but now the code should work and you should see a long string printed to the console, like the following:

 ```
 55S47uwMJprFMLhRSewkoUuzUs5V6BpNfRx21MpngRUQG3AswCzCSxvQmS3WEPWDJM7bhHm3bYBrqRshj672cUSG